luoziyihao/dotfiles/README.md

 branch:
 ```
-master is for pc
+master is for windows pc
-public is for server
-purge is for windows
+mac is for mac pc
 ```

 ### use it